-Tasers are now legal for private ownership in Massachusetts, however, you do need a gun license.
+Tasers are now legal for private ownership in Massachusetts.
+However, you need a gun license.

 Double the Door Security

 This applies to travelers who like using Airbnb or VRBO services instead of booking hotel rooms.
-This potion is cheaper and often friendlier to your wallet.
+This option is cheaper and often friendlier to your wallet.
 However, it exposes you to more risks.

 You don’t know who might have a spare key…